vicktter/vicktter/README.md

 <h3><strong>Just for the culture:</strong></h3>

-- 🔭 I’m currently working on: A SASS framework called limpio and my blog project
+- 🔭 I’m currently working on: A SASS framework called limpio and maintaining some websites for clients
 - 🌱 I’m currently learning: Web 3
-- 💬 Ask me about: Python, JavaScript, Zig
+- 💬 Ask me about: Python, JavaScript, SQL
 - 📫 How to reach me: mkoloni550@gmail.com